 Frequently Asked Questions

-How do you serve a process in Texas?
+How do I enforce a divorce decree in Texas?

 To enforce a divorce decree in Texas, you can file a motion for enforcement with the court.
 The court may then order various enforcement actions, such as wage garnishment, fines, or even jail time for non-compliance.